khaledmustafa91/ruby-task/README.md

 ### Post '/post'
-post request `post '/post', paramters : {json body}, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`
+post request `post '/post', paramters: {json body}, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to make new post you should have your JWT token and all post arrtributes: title, body and tags
+To make new post you should have your JWT token and all post arrtributes: title, body and tags

 ### Input